-Proof of financial means is amongst the most important requirements for a German student visa, for residents of non-EU countries who wish to study in Germany
+German blocked account or proof of financial means is amongst the most important requirements for a German student visa, for residents of non-EU countries who wish to study in Germany

 Proof of financial resources is an important condition to get your student visa and your study residence permit.

-The German blocked bank account (Sperrkonto) is designed to serve international students and job-seekers as proof of financial resources for living in Germany for a year and is a requirement when applying for a German student visa or a student residence permit
+Firstly, the German blocked bank account (Sperrkonto) is designed to serve international students and job-seekers as proof of financial resources for living in Germany for a year and is a requirement when applying for a German student visa or a student residence permit

 It’s known as a “blocked account” because the money deposited into the account cannot be withdrawn until the account holder arrives in Germany.